 Prerequisites.
 We’ve built open source installation scripts for both the RedHat/CentOS platform as well as the Ubuntu/Debian operating systems.
 These knockd installers assume that you have a fully functional and locked down IPtables firewall with an existing WhiteList of authorized users.
 We’d recommend Travelin’ Man 3 if you need to deploy this technology and haven’t done so already.
 Last week’s Incredible PBX for Ubuntu 14 already includes Travelin’ Man 3 whitelisting technology.
 Read the article for full details.

 Today’s knockd installers are fairly generic but, if you’re running a version of CentOS earlier than 6.x or Ubuntu earlier than 14 or Debian.anything, be advised that we haven’t tested these installers on those platforms so you’re on your own.
-Finally, if your server is sitting behind a hardware-based firewall (as we ALWAYS recommend), then you’ll also need to map three TCP ports from your hardware-based firewall to your server so that legitimate “knocks” can find their way to your server.
-These ports need not be opened in your IPtables firewall configuration!
-We’re just knocking, not entering.
+Finally, if your server is sitting behind a hardware-based firewall (as we ALWAYS recommend), then you’ll also need to map the service you wish to access (e.g. UDP 5060 for SIP or TCP 22 for SSH) plus the three TCP ports from your hardware-based firewall to your server so that legitimate “knocks” can find their way to your server.
+The “knock” ports themselves do not need to be opened in your IPtables firewall configuration!
+We’re just knocking, not entering. 🙂